Narragansett, Rhode Island

 The Rebirth of a Seaside Treasure

-Working on a historic New England home offers the exciting challenge of balancing today's conveniences with honoring the historical nature of the property.
+Working on a historic New England home offers the exciting challenge of balancing today's conveniences with honoring the historical character of the property.
 It requires us to be creative and think critically, exercises we thoroughly enjoy.
 The restoration of Stone Lea, a classically appointed oceanfront estate, allowed us to rise to that challenge once again.
-Built in the late 1800s as a summer retreat for a Philadelphian family, this property was the perfect place for our clients to create a restful getaway for their blended family.
-As Philidelphia natives themselves, our clients wanted a home rooted in history that was equal parts Philidelphia tradition and the ease of a Maine summer house.
-Our goal was to honor the history of the home, restore as much of the glory of the original Mckim Mead White design, and create a comfortable- yet inspiring - house for all ages to gather.
+Built in the late 1800s as a summer retreat for a Philadelphia family, this property was the perfect place for our clients to create a restful getaway for their blended family.
+As Philadelphia natives themselves, our clients wanted a home rooted in history that was equal parts Philadelphia tradition and the ease of a Maine summer house.
+Our goal was to honor the history of the home, restore as much of the glory of the original Mckim, Mead, & White design, and create a comfortable - yet inspiring - house for all ages to gather.

 The end result is a classic home that honors the history of the past 100 years while being ready to stand strong for the next 100.

 •It takes a great amount of care and vigilance to create a space that evokes history while still providing the ease of modern convenience.
 For example when developing the principal bed-and-bath suite, we were tasked with transforming two smaller bedrooms into a ocean-facing, modern retreat for our clients.
 We carefully reworked the floor plan to provide a luxurious suite with plenty of modern amenities, that simultaneously evoked the nature of the original residence and design.